 OK, so I have to confess: I’m not a fan of pasta salads.
 I just don’t like the concept of eating pasta cold.
 I am being offered pasta salads nearly every time I’m at someone’s birthday or BBQ party and I always have to refuse (or let my husband have my portion) because I would rather eat anything else than pasta salad.
 I probably would eat it only if I am very very hungry.
 But absolutely not if there are other options.

-With that being sad, I had to change my mind about pasta salads once I decided to give this Greek orzo salad a try and I loved it so much it can now compete with the vegan Mexican chopped salad in being my go-to summer salad!
+With that being sad, I had to change my mind about pasta salads once I decided to give this summer fresh Greek pasta salad a try and I loved it so much it can now compete with the vegan Mexican chopped salad in being my go-to summer salad!